We've Agreed to Joint Custody, But Now What?

 Use these links to jump to different sections:

 Child custody cases can be a contentious issue for separated or divorced parents, especially when there is disagreement over basic issues like who the child should live with and the non-custodial parent’s visitation schedule.

-In many cases, the parents are able to reach voluntary child custody arrangement.
+In many cases, the parents are able to reach a voluntary child custody arrangement.

 Factors to Consider in Child Custody Decisions

 What exactly does “best interests of the child” mean?
-There is no simple, fixed definition in state law.
+There is no simple, fixed definition in Rhode Island family law.
 The Rhode Island Supreme Court has set out eight separate factors that a family court judge should consider: